awsdocs/iam-user-guide/doc_source/reference_policies_grammar.md

 + [Policies and permissions in IAM](access_policies.md)
 + [Example IAM identity\-based policies](access_policies_examples.md)
 + [Example Policies for Working in the Amazon EC2 Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-ec2-console.html) and [Example Policies for Working With the AWS CLI, the Amazon EC2 CLI, or an AWS SDK](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-+  [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) and [User Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html) in the *Amazon Simple Storage Service Developer Guide*\.
++  [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) and [User Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html) in the *Amazon Simple Storage Service User Guide*\.

 For examples of policies used in other AWS services, go to the documentation for those services\.